 In this particular example, since the fiscal year-end date is September 1, 2021, and we use less than (<), the actual last date will be the 31st of August.

 Let’s then analyze the next formula which is the Amount by FY measure.

-This is also quite similar with the previous two formulas.
-However, instead of breaking down those set of formulas, I’ve put them into this single formula using variables.
+This is also quite similar to the previous two formulas.
+However, instead of breaking down those sets of formulas, I’ve put them into this single formula using variables.

 This is the most important part of the formula.

 Take note that in this particular example, the first data point or the start date of Salesforce for the financial year 2020 is September 4, 2020.